willdickson/baseball-game-motor-mount/README.md

 # baseball-game-motor-mount

-Design files (Freecad) for mounting a replacement vibration motor to a vintage electric baseball game.
+Design files (FreeCad) for mounting a replacement vibration motor to a vintage electric baseball game.

 # License: